miroslavpejic85/mirotalk-docs/docs/mirotalk-bro/join-room.md

 ---

+## Homepage

 **URL**: [https://YOUR-DOMAIN-NAME](https://bro.mirotalk.com)

-**Description**: Users opting for this method can directly access the platform's homepage, where they have the flexibility to define the desired room, set their username and join as Broadcaster or Viewer.
-This approach provides full control over room selection and personal identification.
+Users can access the homepage to define the desired room, set their username, and choose to join as Broadcaster or Viewer.

 ---

+## Broadcaster

 **URL**: [https://YOUR-DOMAIN-NAME/broadcast?id=ROOM-NAME&name=BROADCASTER-NAME](https://bro.mirotalk.com/broadcast?id=ROOM-NAME&name=BROADCASTER-NAME)

-**Description**: This URL is used by broadcasters to access a specific room.
-They should replace `ROOM-NAME` with the room's unique identifier and `BROADCASTER-NAME` with their chosen username or identifier.
+Broadcasters use this URL to access a specific room.
+Replace `ROOM-NAME` with the room identifier and `BROADCASTER-NAME` with the desired username.

 ---

+## Viewer

 **URL**: [https://YOUR-DOMAIN-NAME/viewer?id=ROOM-NAME&name=VIEWER-NAME](https://bro.mirotalk.com/viewer?id=ROOM-NAME&name=VIEWER-NAME)

-**Description**: Viewers who want to enter a room as observers can use this URL.
-They should replace `ROOM-NAME` with the room's distinctive identifier and `VIEWER-NAME` with their preferred username or identifier.
+Viewers use this URL to enter a room as observers.
+Replace `ROOM-NAME` with the room identifier and `VIEWER-NAME` with the desired username.

 ---

+## Viewer with Name Prompt

 **URL**: [https://YOUR-DOMAIN-NAME/home?id=ROOM-NAME](https://bro.mirotalk.com/home?id=ROOM-NAME)

-**Description**: Viewers who wish to specify their names manually before joining a broadcaster can access this URL.
-Here, they can conveniently input their names as prompted.
+Viewers who wish to enter their name manually before joining a broadcast can use this URL.

 ---